When is the next General Election?

 In 2019, it subsequently turned out to be possible to call a General Election using a simple majority by passing a separate Act of Parliament.
 This is how the 2019 election was called in the form of the Early Parliamentary General Election Act (2019).
 This passed through the Commons with the support of 438 MPs, with 181 abstentions, and 20 votes against.

-So when will Boris Johnson call an election?
+So when will Rishi Sunak call an election?

-Current constituency boundaries are also not set to be redrawn till 2023.
+The current constituency boundaries are set to be redrawn in 2023.
 This process will equalise the size of the constituencies, something that has previously been delayed for many years.
-It is expected that this process will lead to the creation of an extra ten seats in Conservative leaning England, whilst there will be a drop in two and eight seats in Scotland and Wales respectively.
+It is expected that this process will lead to the creation of an extra ten seats in previously Conservative leaning England, whilst there will be a drop in two and eight seats in Scotland and Wales respectively.

 A full Parliamentary term in the United Kingdom can last up to five years.
 That is the longest that the country can go, without an election.